awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Download and unzip the [https://docs.aws.amazon.com/systems-manager/latest/userguide/samples/AWS-SystemsManager-AutomationExecutionRole.zip](https://docs.aws.amazon.com/systems-manager/latest/userguide/samples/AWS-SystemsManager-AutomationExecutionRole.zip) file\.
 This file contains the `AWS-SystemsManager-AutomationExecutionRole.json` AWS CloudFormation template file\.
 **Note**
-We recommend not changing the role name as specified in the template to something other than `AWS-SystemsManager-AutomationExecutionRole`\.Otherwise, your multi\-Region and multi\-Account automations might fail\.
+We recommend not changing the role name as specified in the template to something other than `AWS-SystemsManager-AutomationExecutionRole`\.
+Otherwise, your multi\-Region and multi\-Account automations might fail\.

 1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.